abargiela/ksed/README.md

 This script can be used in your pipeline to convert the secret file in plain text to a ecrypted one.
 Or you can use it as standalone!

-`PS.: When the file is encrypted the script generate a backup file to preservate your original file.`
+`PS.: When the script runs to encrypt the file it generates a backup file to preservate your original.`

 # Encrypt file
 `ksed -e /path/to/your/file/in/plain/text`